Things to Consider When Buying a Struggling Franchise

 Opportunities with a Struggling Franchise

 Before considering a struggling business, talk to other franchisees with the same company in the area.
-If the struggling business is a Subway restaurant, find out how other Subway owners are doing in the surrounding area.
-Also, talk to owners of other businesses that are close to the business you are looking at.
+For example, if the struggling business is a Subway restaurant, find out how other Subway owners are doing in the surrounding area.
+Also, talk to owners of other businesses that are close to the business you're looking at.
 If they're all doing well, it may indicate that this would be a good turnaround business.

 Struggling owners are often desperate to get rid of the business.
 They may be willing to sell it for a much lower price than it would otherwise be worth.